 "WCCTV were able to provide us with a cost-effective solution which was successfully integrated into our existing system.

-Throughout working with WCCTV I have experienced good customer service and by using the cameras, Bournemouth Borough Council has saved £1000’s due to the reduction in crime."
+Throughout working with WCCTV, I have experienced good customer service, and by using the cameras, Bournemouth Borough Council has saved £1000’s due to the crime reduction."

 CCTV Manager - Bournemouth Borough Council